ironbar/arc25/docs/05_Solution_Summary.md

 To achieve this, I simply took the solution for ARC24 from the Architects and made a few small modifications:

-- Apply test-time training to each task individually, instead of training for a group of tasks together.
+- Apply test-time training to each task individually instead of training for a group of tasks together.
 - Modify it to work efficiently on 4 GPUs.
 - Hyperparameter tuning.

-These results showed the power of test-time training, being able to beat the mighty o3 and establishing a strong baseline for the rest of the challenge.
+These results demonstrated the power of test-time training, beating o3 and establishing a strong baseline for the rest of the challenge.

 !!! tip "Learning"